 Also on July 18, 2023, the Company's Board of Directors approved a reduction in the Company's workforce by approximately 70%.
-Since July of 2023, and through June 30, 2024, the Company took additional steps to reduce its operating footprint including terminating its remaining lease obligations in Germany and winding down its proprietary inhaled respiratory programs.
+Since July of 2023, and continuing through September 30, 2024, the Company took additional steps to reduce its operating footprint including terminating its remaining lease obligations in Germany and winding down its proprietary inhaled respiratory programs.
 The Company also has opted out and terminated programs where possible to reduce operating costs.
 Further reductions in the workforce have occurred based upon these actions.
 As a result, the Company has incurred approximately \$7.5 million of severance costs and other related termination benefits in 2023 as the service period to earn such benefits is considered complete.
-The Company expects termination benefits to be paid through the end of 2024.